stiglers-eponym/BeamerPresenter/README.md

 In Arch Linux you can install `beamerpresenter` or `beamerpresenter-git` from the AUR.
 Note that in these packages by default MuPDF is selected as PDF engine.

 First install the dependencies.
-You need Qt 5 including the multimedia module.
-Qt 6.2 is tested in a separate branch.
+You need Qt 5/6 including the multimedia module.
+In Qt 5 version 5.9 or newer is required.
+For installation in Qt 6 you need Qt version >=6.2 and should download the [separate branch qt6](https://github.com/stiglers-eponym/BeamerPresenter/tree/qt6) of this repo.
-Additionally you need either the Qt 5 bindings of poppler or the MuPDF C bindings.
+Additionally you need either the Qt 5/6 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04
 For Qt 5: